timngmsft/prompt-drive/README.md

 # Prompt Drive

 A Visual Studio Code extension for managing and sending prompts to Copilot.
+This extension allows you to save your favorite prompts in either:
+* Your home folder (~/.promptDrive)
+* Your repository's folder ([repoDir]/.promptDrive)

+You can save prompts, manage them, edit them, and then send them to GitHub Copilot Chat / Edit.

 ## Features